The 16 Best Science Fiction Books for Adults to Read in 2022

-This is an adult science fiction book in which were follow our main character he's a detective and he's investigating the so-called false memory syndrome in which people who are infected by false memory syndrome are suffering from mental problems and eventually they try to commit suicide and they died.
+This is an adult science fiction book in which were follow our main character he's a detective who's investigating the so-called false memory syndrome in which people who are infected by false memory syndrome are suffering from mental problems and eventually they try to commit suicide and they died.

 I highly suggest this one the main reason why I did not like this book because of the info damping yeah I know science fiction so it's there is speculation there's a lot of info-dumping I do understand that but my problem and this one is that because it was too much I was expecting a lot in front of me but the info-dumping on this one was too much and it kind of affects my in it affected my enjoyment on reading this book.

 I was not able to really follow it easily the story was kind of very confusing and vague and it really gave me a really hard time following the story because of the too much info-dumping the plots were cool it was all over the place for me and it needs some you know polishing but at the end of the day it was still a good read if you're not into you adult science fiction books that do you have some like too much important thing then you need to avoid this one.